-Currently Austria, Germany, Luxembourg, Norway and the United Kingdom have pre-approved funding for this Kick-start activity.
+Currently Austria, Germany, Luxembourg, Norway, Ireland and the United Kingdom have pre-approved funding for this Kick-start activity.
 Applications from any other Member State will require a letter of approval from their National Delegation.
 Switzerland is not supporting kick-start activities.

 Kick-start Activities resulting from thematic calls are funded at 75% by the Agency for a maximum amount of €60K per contract.

 Funded participation to ESA's Business Applications Kick-start Activities is open to any public organisation, commercial client worldwide or space company (be it as group of users, public body or non-governmental organisation) residing in any of the ESA Member States that are participating to the programme.